we-are-Joinup/provider-api-doc/source/includes/_service.md

 pk        | Service id
 taxi | Data of taxi.
-When a service is created always is null state        | [Service status][service-status] pickup_location        | [Docummented in 10.1.2 Service data request section][create-service-service-request] (pickup) pickup_date        | [Docummented in 10.1.2 Service data request section][create-service-service-request]
+When a service is created always is null state        | [Service status][service-status] pickup_location        | [Documented in 10.1.2 Service data request section][create-service-service-request] (pickup) pickup_date        | [Documented in 10.1.2 Service data request section][create-service-service-request]
-pickup_address        | [Docummented in 10.1.2 Service data request section][create-service-service-request]
+pickup_address        | [Documented in 10.1.2 Service data request section][create-service-service-request]
-pickup_place_type        | It indicates if you are requesting in a railstation or an airport updated_position        | If you request in a railstation or in an airport without to get the coordinated from [place endpoint][places] our backend will update the pickup point to the meeting point of the railstation or the airport destination_location        | [Docummented in 10.1.2 Service data request section][create-service-service-request] (destination) destination_address        | [Docummented in 10.1.2 Service data request section][create-service-service-request] taxi_pickup_date        | Date of taxi is in pickup.
-When a service is created always is null finish_date        | Date of taxi is in destination.
-When a service is created always is null vehicle_type        | Undocummented field rate_type        | Undocummented field rate_data        | Undocummented field
+pickup_place_type        | It indicates if you are requesting in a railstation or an airport updated_position        | When you request in a railstation or in an airport without to get the coordinates from [place endpoint][places] our backend will update the pickup point to the meeting point of the railstation or the airport destination_location        | [Documented in 10.1.2 Service data request section][create-service-service-request] (destination) destination_address        | [Documented in 10.1.2 Service data request section][create-service-service-request] taxi_pickup_date        | Date of taxi when it arrives at pickup point.
+When a service is created always is null finish_date        | Date of taxi when it arrives at destination point.
+When a service is created always is null vehicle_type        | UnDocumented field rate_type        | UnDocumented field rate_data        | UnDocumented field